michaelsaul/AzureUserGroup-WebApp/README.md

 Session 3: Global Distributed App Environments (June 21th)

-In our final session, we will explore the benefits of Azure App Service Environments and their ability to provide scalable, secure, and isolated environments.
-We will then demonstrate a geographically distributed application using Azure Traffic Manager for load balancing and failover.
+In our final session, we will then demonstrate a geographically distributed application using Azure Traffic Manager for load balancing and failover.
+We will also take alook at leveraging the Azure Daashboard and Azure Automation to enable basic monitoring and operations integration with Slack.